zeph7/Javascript/README.md

     Step 5: Change directory to the one containing your javascript code Step 6: Type >node hello_world.js (node file_name.js) to run the file

+# Did You Know?

+JavaScript and Java are completely different languages, both in concept and design.

+JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997.
+ECMA-262 is the official name of the standard.
+ECMAScript is the official name of the language.

+The similarity between: Java and Javascript is like between: Car and Carpet i.e., absolutely nothing !!

  # HTML + CSS + Javascript = Frontend Development